learning-zone/html-basics/README.md

 When rendering on the server side, the HTML is rendered on the server and sent to the client.
 The content that we need to display on the screen becomes available immediately after the HTML is parsed; hence, primary rendering of content is faster than CSR.

-Typical page load behaviour in SSR —
+Typical page load behavior in SSR —

 * Browser requests the server for HTML.
 * Server makes API requests (usually co-located) and renders the content in the server.
 * Once the page is ready, the server sends it to the browser.
 * The browser loads and parses the HTML and paints the content on the screen without waiting for the JavaScript bundle(s) to load.
-* Once the JavaScript bundle(s) are loaded, the browser hydrates interactivity to DOM elements, which is usually attaching event handlers and other interactive behaviours.
+* Once the JavaScript bundle(s) are loaded, the browser hydrates interactivity to DOM elements, which is usually attaching event handlers and other interactive behaviors.

 Since the APIs are usually co-located with the server, the content is loaded super fast (faster than CSR) and the HTML is sent to the browser.
 Initial JavaScript load doesn\'t block content load as the HTML sent by the server already has the content.